neel-mlai-11/-assignment_5_1_starter/README.md

 For Restaurent<20 coupans coupon
 Acceptance rate is almost same for High Income High Education vs Low Income Low Education Acceptance rate for the drivers who never go to Restaurent<20 is more than 50%.

+More Analysis can be carried out for below
+Acceptance rate for CarryAway for wrt age, maritalStatus and occupation ?
+Acceptance rate for CoffeeHouse wrt age, maritalStatus occupation ?
+Acceptance rate for Restaurant20To50 wrt income, age, passanger ?